conormcafee/mitso-marketing/src/pages/what-we-offer/strategy.md

 text01: >-
   Setting a digital strategy is essential in being able to focus your marketing investment in the right way and to set objectives which are properly tracked.
-  Our promise is that we will always assess our clients business and customers to understand some of the opportunities and obstacles that exist, prior to spending any money.
+  Our promise is that we will always assess our client's business and customers to understand some of the opportunities and obstacles that exist, prior to spending any money.
 text02: >-